apaz-cli/daisho/Questions.md

    that play with pointers to a type that also overloads `[]`?
    * You can convert from arr to ptr via a method.

-2. Ambiguity between default void method and abstract void method in trait.
+2. Ambiguity of `func();` in trait.
+Is it a default method that does nothing, or an abstract method returning `Void` which needs to be defined?
-   * Fuck, I don't know

 3. The meanings of `=`, `&`, `*`.
 Are they operators, or
    built in?
 How unfortunate the C pointer creation and